EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications: Abstract

 \section{Abstract}

-The literature has witnessed the success of applying deep Transfer Learning (TL) algorithms to many NLP applications, yet it is not easy to build an easy-to-use and scalable TL toolkit for this purpose.
-To bridge this gap, the EasyTransfer platform is designed to make it easy to develop deep TL algorithms for NLP applications.
-It is built with rich API abstractions, a scalable architecture and comprehensive deep TL algorithms, to make the development of NLP applications easier.
-To be specific, the build-in data and model parallelism strategy shows to be 4x faster than the default distribution strategy of Tensorflow.
-EasyTransfer supports the mainstream pre-trained ModelZoo, including Pre-trained Language Models (PLMs) and multi-modality models.
-It also integrates various SOTA models for mainstream NLP applications in AppZoo, and supports mainstream TL algorithms as well.
-The toolkit is convenient for users to quickly start model training, evaluation, offline prediction, and online deployment.
-This system is currently deployed at Alibaba to support a variety of business scenarios, including item recommendation, personalized search, and conversational question answering.
-Extensive experiments on real-world datasets show that EasyTransfer is suitable for online production with cutting-edge performance.
-The source code of EasyTransfer is released at Github~\footnote{https://github.com/alibaba/EasyTransfer}.
+The literature has witnessed the success of leveraging Pre-trained Language Models (PLMs) and Transfer Learning (TL) algorithms to a wide range of Natural Language Processing (NLP) applications, yet it is not easy to build an easy-to-use and scalable TL toolkit for this purpose.
+To bridge this gap, the EasyTransfer platform is designed to develop deep TL algorithms for NLP applications.
+EasyTransfer is backended with a high-performance and scalable engine for efficient training and inference, and also integrates comprehensive deep TL algorithms, to make the development of industrial-scale TL applications easier.
+In EasyTransfer, the built-in data and model parallelism strategies, combined with AI compiler optimization, show to be 4.0x faster than the community version of distributed training.
+EasyTransfer supports various NLP models in the ModelZoo, including mainstream PLMs and multi-modality models.
+It also features various in-house developed TL algorithms, together with the AppZoo for NLP applications.
+The toolkit is convenient for users to quickly start model training, evaluation, and online deployment.
+EasyTransfer is currently deployed at Alibaba to support a variety of business scenarios, including item recommendation, personalized search, conversational question answering, etc. Extensive experiments on real-world datasets and online applications show that EasyTransfer is suitable for online production with cutting-edge performance for various applications.\blfootnote{$^{*}$~Equal contributions.} The source code of EasyTransfer is released at Github~\footnote{https://github.com/alibaba/EasyTransfer}.